-I use the census data from PEPSYASEX-Geography-United States: Annual Estimates of the Resident Population by Single Year of Age and Sex for the United States, States, and Puerto Rico Commonwealth: April 1, 2010 to July 1, 2012 for the number of children in each state ages 5-17 to calculate the number of school-aged children in each state.
+I use the census data from the Census Bureau to get state populations, and PEPSYASEX-Annual Estimates of the Resident Population by Single Year of Age and Sex for the United States, States, and Puerto Rico Commonwealth: April 1, 2010 to July 1, 2013 for the number of children in each state ages 5-17 to calculate the number of school-aged children in each state.
 This database is included in the Excel file.

-I can get the numbers online of homeschool students in only five states so far this year, so I am using their average growth rate, and assuming it applies in other states.
+I can get the numbers online of homeschool students in only four states so far this year, 2014, so I am using their average growth rate, and assuming it applies in other states.
 This probably isn’t accurate to assume, but is all I have to use.
-If you would like to “play around” with these numbers, add new data, etc., here is my updated Excel Spreadsheet, DemographicStateComparison-2013-2.xls.
+If you would like to “play around” with these numbers, add new data, etc., here is my updated Excel Spreadsheet, DemographicStateComparison-2014-2.xls.